-The Scottish Land Commission's Gaelic Language Plan 2020-2024 will be open for public consultation for six weeks on the Commission's website in spring 2020.
-The Commission will actively promote the Plan on social media during this period inviting comments via email.
+The Scottish Land Commission's Gaelic Language Plan 2022-2027 was open for public consultation for six weeks on the Commission's website from May to July 2020.
+The Commission actively promoted the Plan on social media during this period inviting comments via the online survey, email and post.